 Inspecting finished constructions can be even more complex.

-Wall and ceilings are in place, so inspectors may have to get in the service areas with limited access.
+Walls and ceilings are in place, so they may have to get into the service areas with limited access.

-In all instances, inspectors widely use electrical test equipment, including:
+Also, they will use electrical test equipment, including:

-- Wire tracing, tone generators, and locating tools.
+- Wire tracing, tone generators, and locating tools

-- Moisture meters.
+- Moisture meters

-- Multimeters and multi-purpose scope meters.
+- Multimeters and multi-purpose scope meters

-- Thermal imaging cameras.
+- Thermal imaging cameras